caiiiycuk/js-dos/6.22/current/docs/api/js-dos-ts/js-dos-options.md

 * `dosbox-emterp.js` - same as wdosbox-emterp.js but javascript (asm.js)
 * `dosbox-nosync.js` - same as wdosbox-nosync.js but javascript (asm.js)

+Also you can choose from profiling version of implementation: `wdosbox-profiling.js`, `wdosbox-emterp-profiling.js`, `wdosbox-nosync-profiling.js`

 Take in account even if you use wasm version of dosbox it will be automatically fallbacked to javascript version if wasm can't start.